dikshantrajput/tax-form-advisor/README.md

 Tax Form Advisor is a web application designed to assist users in determining the appropriate Income Tax Return (ITR) form for filing their taxes in India.

+P.S.
+I am not a financial advisor or related to any firm.
+I just found it difficult to choose between ITR forms so I created this
 ## Overview

 Tax Form Advisor simplifies the process of selecting the correct ITR form based on the user's financial situation.
 It guides users through a series of questions and provides real-time recommendations tailored to their specific needs.